 Preventive health care is vital to a child’s overall growth and development.
 Our health services include an emphasis on physical and dental health, and personal safety.
 The health team works with staff to support children in receiving the necessary preventive care services, well-child checks, immunizations and dental screenings to promote overall healthy growth and development, and tracks services provided.

 We believe the relationship between parent and child is foundational to children's lifelong learning, and physical and social/emotional well-being.
 Social supports and additional resources are always available when parents need help.
 Our Family Liaison Specialist and mental health clinicians assist in developing strategies that support the parent/child relationship both in the classroom and at home.

 Regular nutrition screenings support the development of healthy eating habits for families.
 A Registered Dietician is available onsite to answer questions and provide consultations.
-All meals and snacks in Clayton Educare are served “family style” to enhance children’s development of self-help and social skills.
+All meals and snacks at Clayton are served “family style” to enhance children’s development of self-help and social skills.